-Soda drinking can cause damage in our brains, kidneys, digestive system, bones, heart, lungs and teeth’s and has a strong and known link to obesity and diabetes.
+Soda drinking can cause damage in our brains, kidneys, digestive system, bones, heart, lungs and teeth.
+It has a strong and known link to obesity and diabetes.
 All this problems are created by a long list of harmful chemicals used in its manufacturing.
 One of the worst is 4-methylimidazole or caramel coloring; Bisphenol A or BPA a chemical used to line soda cans for the sake of preservation.
 But perhaps the worst chemical is high fructose corn syrup (HFCS).

 Rapidly absorbed carbohydrates like high fructose corn syrup puts more strain on insulin-producing cells than any other form of sugar.
 When sugar enters the bloodstream as quickly as HFCS, the pancreas has to secrete large amounts of insulin for the body to process the glucose upsurge.
 Insulin resistance tends to develop when there are excessive amounts of sugar in the blood at any given time.
 Insulin also becomes less effective at processing glucose because HFCS injects so much glucose in such short amount of time it impairs proper absorption; both conditions contribute to the risk of developing diabetes.
 The problem with HFCS is that it is a step above and beyond refined white sugar.